OrleansContrib/OrleansV2.Fork.Indexing/src/Orleans.Indexing/IndexingInternals.md

 Transactional indexes are always eager and Total.
 They are very similar to non-fault-tolerant eager indexes; they do not engage with the queue system, and go through the eager route directly to the hash buckets.

 ##### TransactionalIndexVariant
 There is an indirect relationship between the specification of an index and the consistency scheme to be used for it: the index is specified as property annotations on the `TProperties` class, while the consistency scheme is specified on the grain constructor's indexing facet argument.
-In fact, the exact same index specfication may be used for any consistency scheme, as long as the index definition is legal in all those schemes: Total, Eager, and PerKey or SingleBucket partitioning.
+In fact, the exact same index specification may be used for any consistency scheme, as long as the index definition is legal in all those schemes: Total, Eager, and PerKey or SingleBucket partitioning.

 Thus, the internal specifications of Transaction-compatible indexes (currently, Total indexes either PerKey or SingleBucket partitioned, or DSMI) are annotated with the `TransactionalIndexVariantAttribute`, which identifies the variant of the index implementation class that has `TransactionAttribute`-annotated methods.
 The `TransactionAttribute` annotation is required for Transactions to have a chain of such annotated methods (a grain call that is not so annotated does not participate in a transaction, and thus `TransactionalState.PerformRead` and `TransactionalState.PerformUpdate` would fail).